KTkatherine/JAVA_Journal/README.md

         2. Understanding of reference data types
         Stack - First in First OUT LIFO structure, local variables and parameters of methods are stored on the stack.
 When the method call ends the stack, the           temporary variable is destroyed

-04_10: Array2.0: Copy of arrays, Transfer array to string by implement my method that mimics JDK,  Given an array of integers, find the maximum value of these          number.
+04_10: Array2.0: Copy of arrays.
+Transfer array to string by implement my method that mimics JDK.
+Given an array of integers and find the maximum value of these          number.
+Find the average of an array.
+Finds whether an array contains a specified element.

+04_